Development and Application of the Fourier Method to the Mean-Square Approximation of Iterated Ito and Stratonovich Stochastic Integrals: Approximation of Specific Iterated Ito and Stratonovich Stochastic Integrals

-In this section we provide considerable practical material (based on the theorems 2--4 and the system of Legendre polynomials) about expansions and approximations of iterated Ito and Strato\-no\-vich stochastic integrals.
-The question about what kind of functions (polynomial or trigonometric) is more convenient for the mean-square approximation of iterated stochastic integrals is considered.
+In this section we provide considerable practical material (based on Theorems 2--9 and Legendre polynomials) concerning expansions and approximations of iterated Ito and Strato\-no\-vich stochastic integrals.
+The question about what kind of functions (polynomial or trigonometric) is more convenient for the mean-square approximation of iterated stochastic integrals is also considered.

 Let us consider the following iterated Ito and Stratonovich stochastic integrals